 *Tomato Juice: Reference the photos, the tomato juice should just cover the potatoes.
 You may need slightly more than one cup (or less, largely dependent upon the size of the pan you are using).

-*Small Brown Lentils (Pardina/Spanish Brown): You can substitute any type of lentil for the brown lentil (other than red); however, you may need to adjust the cooking time.
+*Small Brown Lentils (Pardina/Spanish Brown): We used Palouse Brand Small Brown Lentils.
+We love their nutty flavor.
+They are exceptionally tasty lentils.
+You can substitute any type of lentil for the brown lentil (other than red); however, you may need to adjust the cooking time.
 Small brown lentils typically cook a little faster than green lentils.
 We have found that the Small Brown Lentil works beautifully with this recipe.

 Storage: Cool to warm, place in glass/plastic storage and refrigerate.
 Freezes well.